Dr. Debbie Sayers

 Debbie is a qualified solicitor and a highly experienced researcher, with extensive experience working at national and regional level.
 Her key expertise lies in human rights and criminal justice research, especially the right to a fair trial and the application of international human rights standards in the domestic criminal justice process.

-Debbie is a qualified solicitor and she holds an LLM and a PhD in human rights law.
+Debbie holds an LLM and a PhD in human rights law.

 In 2016, Debbie was appointed as Lead Expert on a joint EU/Council of Europe project to research and write an Access to Justice Handbook which has now been published in over 20 languages.